Nita Landry: Television career

 Landry co-hosted the daytime talk show The Doctors from 2016 to 2020.
 In the fall of 2020, the show switched to a single-host format, but she returned as a recurring co-host in January 2021.
 Landry made appearances on various other shows as a medical expert, including Home and Family, Dr. Phil, Today, Access Hollywood, Inside Edition, Good Day L.A., Essence Now's "Health Myths Busted", and Iyanla: Fix My Life.
 Landry has also appeared on BET and CBS News.

 Other work

 Landry is a Fellow of the American College of Obstetricians and Gynecologists and is the author of Dr. Nita's Crash Course for Women: Better Sex, Better Health, Better You.
 She is also an active speaker at public engagements.
 Landry is committed to educating teens and young adults about issues related to women's health.
 Landry has addressed topics related to sexual and reproductive health at events like the "Brain Food" lecture series, the 2019 Women's Health Expo, and LadyLike Day at UCLA in 2017.
 She was also an ambassador for National Women's Health Week in 2018 and 2019.
-Landry has been featured in various national media outlets, including US News & World Report, Good Morning America, The Atlantic, Cosmopolitan, Health Digest, HuffPost, Shape, and Popsugar magazine.
+Landry has been featured in various national media outlets, including U.S. News & World Report, Good Morning America, The Atlantic, Cosmopolitan, Health Digest, HuffPost, Shape, and Popsugar magazine.